Ghana court rules Argentine naval ship seizure was legal

 Argentina declared a sovereign default a decade ago and now faces a raft of lawsuits in U.S. courts by bondholders seeking state asset freezes to recover the value of defaulted bonds.

-Argentina’s defence ministry filed a motion contesting the detention claiming sovereign immunity.
+Argentina’s defense ministry filed a motion contesting the detention claiming sovereign immunity.
 It said that, due to its military nature, the vessel could not be targeted by creditors.

 In its ruling the commercial court in Ghana’s capital Accra said Argentina had forfeited such immunities when it issued the bonds.